 - 2 teaspoons extra virgin olive oil

-- 1 cup chopped onion (about 2 medium onions)
+- 1 cup chopped onion (about 2 small onions)

 - 1 cup chopped carrot (about 3 medium carrots)